Bufo toads, cane toads, Colorado River toad, Marine toad, frogs, bufotoxins, bufodienolids, bufagins, bufotenins

 Certain species of toads can be very poisonous to pets, including the Sonoran Desert or Colorado River toad (Incilius alvarius; formerly known as Bufo alvarius) and the Marine or Cane toad (Rhinella marinus; formerly known as Bufo marinus).
 These toads are very large in size, often reaching 8 or 9 inches when mature and are typically only found in certain parts of North American, including the region between Arizona and California and in Florida, Texas, Hawaii, and other tropical areas (respectively).
 The Marine toad is considered to be more poisonous, and most dogs poisoned by these toads will die if untreated.
-Even just mouthing or holding the toad in the mouth can result in poisoning and death.
+Just mouthing or holding the toad in the mouth can result in poisoning and death.
 Dogs can even be poisoned by drinking the water out of container that a toad sat in.

 If you suspect your pet mouthed, licked or ingested a toad, rinse the mouth out immediately and call your veterinarian or Pet Poison Helpline® for immediate life-saving advice.